GoogleChrome/proxy-polyfill/README.md

 ## To polyfill Proxy everywhere

+You should either:

-You should include `proxy-polyfill` into your build system (just require it directly, it doesn't export anything), or import the `proxy.min.js` file directly.
+* include `proxy-polyfill` into your build system (just require it directly, it doesn't export anything), or
+* import the `proxy.min.js` file directly.

 This is the recommended approach and works on the web, in Node, or React Native.

+**Do not** import `./src/proxy.js` in old browsers directly, as it uses modern JavaScript features.
+It needs to be compiled, which is why we have the `proxy.min.js` file.

 ## To consume the polyfill as a function

+This is an advanced pattern.
 Requires `./src/proxy.js`, which exports a proxy polyfill _builder_ function in commonJS.

 ```js